idaholab/TMAP8/doc/content/verification_and_validation/val-2a.md

        id=val-2a_normal_distribution
        caption= Comparison between the normal distribution from TMAP8 and piecewise function from TMAP4 for the source term due to deuterium ion beam implantation.

 The pressures on the upstream and downstream sides are close to vacuum pressures, and have only little impact for the recombination on both sides [!citep](longhurst1992verification,ambrosek2008verification).
 Thus, TMAP8 ignores the impact of pressure on the boundary conditions to simplify the model.
-The recombination is described a sa simplified version of [eq:recommendation]:
+The recombination is described as a simplified version of [eq:recommendation]:

 \begin{equation} \label{eq:recommendation_ignore_Pressure}
 J = A K_r C^2.